-Commercial sales data is collected, verified and processed by the commercial research staff.
-A standardized workflow procedure is followed to track and accurately process the documents.
+Commercial sales data is collected, verified and processed by the appraisal staff.
+A standardized procedure is followed to accurately process the documents.
 The sale data items are preliminarily reviewed and verified to determine reliability of the content and the source.
-Some preliminary sale information is then entered in the Gemini sales tracking system, using the Parker County deed filing's instrument number as a key field.
+Some preliminary sale information is then entered in the CAMA software system sales tracking system, using the Parker County deed filing's instrument number as a key field.
 After entry into the tracking system, the staff then assembles and records detailed information about each sold property.
 The sale detail includes capturing a "picture" of each economic unit and parcel as of the date of the sale.
-Physical, geographic and financial data is documented and entered in the Gemini sale entry record.
+Physical, geographic and financial data is documented and entered in the CAMA software system sale entry record.
 A final quality control review of the written and entered data occurs and the sales data is then released to the appraisers and to the public for the purpose of mass appraisal valuation.
-Sales can be viewed in Gemini individually, in the data entry module, or as part of a model-driven sales summary grid in the sales comparison module.
-The paper documentation for all processed sale and income information is maintained in files in the research area.
+Sales can be viewed in the CAMA software system individually, in the data entry module, or as part of a model-driven sales summary grid in the sales comparison module.

 Income and expense data consists of property rent rolls and income statements and is generally provided by property owners during the appeals process.
-The appraisal staff will image the data to the account, and also attach it to the Commercial research file in the Gemini system.
+The appraisal staff will image the data to the account, and also attach it to the account in the CAMA software system.
 The district also subscribes to several sale and research publications, such as LoopNet, Co-Star, that provides individual summarized income data within each specified submarket or improved market area.
 Pertinent income data includes rental rates, asking rental rates, vacancies, tenant reimbursements, operating expenses, capitalization rates, discount rates, lease up projections, and finish out costs.